Table of Contents

 - Buprenorphine is used to relieve pain in cats.

-- It is a narcotic medication that goes by the names Buprenex, Carpuject, and Simbadol.
+- It is an opioid medication that also goes by the names Buprenex, Simbadol, and more.

 - There is a low risk of side effects with buprenorphine, but the most common one is sedation.